 How we can help

-Our AiM IHT ISA offers all the above benefits, additionally it has an impressive performance history and, for more cautious clients, the ability to insure your original investment or transfer against any loss in value.
+Our ESP AiM Portfolio Service offers all the above benefits, additionally it has an impressive performance history of over ten years.

 Over the last three years, investors in ESP AiM saw their ISAs grow by 76% and by 96% over five years, over the same period the FTSE AiM All-Share Index returned just 2.3% and -21.8% respectively.
 This growth takes into account all fees and charges and is completely free of income and capital gains tax.
 In addition these ISAs have been held long enough to be passed on with full IHT relief.